open-eid/SiVa/docs/siva3/use_cases.md

 ## TSL loading use case

-TSL implementd in seprate module.
+TSL implemented in separate module.
 The process is executed in two ways.

 * When SiVa application is started
 * As scheduled job

-Loading process is required action when ASiCE (BDOC) or

 ![TSL loading process](../img/siva/siva_tsl_loading_process.png)